-VgKIAS VgKIAS 3400 lbs.
-2900 lbs.
-2. Emergency Landing Speeds: Flaps UpKIAS 50% FlapsKIAS 100% FlapsKIAS 3.
-In any emergency situation, what is the more remember and perform? ost important thing to 4.
-What is the procedure for a fire on engine start?
-5. How many circuit breakers would you pull what are these circuit breakers labeled? with runaway trim?
-6. What indicates the failure of an alternator?
-7. Would you lose any equipment if you lost A Distribution Diagram in Section 3) If yes, v 8.
-If taxiing at 1000 RPM, why would your Alon?
-T 2 caution light be
+- 2. Emergency Landing Speeds: Flaps Up KIAS 50% Flaps KIAS 100% Flaps KIAS - 3.
+In any emergency situation, what is the most important thing to remember and perform? - 4.
+What is the procedure for a fire on engine start? - 5.
+How many circuit breakers would you pull with runaway trim?
+What are these circuit breakers labeled? - 6.
+What indicates the failure of an alternator? - 7.
+Would you lose any equipment if you lost ALT 1?
+(Electrical Distribution Diagram in Section 3) If yes, what? - 8.
+If taxiing at 1000 RPM, why would your ALT 2 caution light be on?

-Training Guide Section 5 9.
-Would you lose any equipment if you lost ALT 2?
-(Electrical Distribution Diagram in Section 3) If yes, what?
-10. What is your aircraft glide ratio?
-11. What is your best glide distance if you were at 6,000' AGL?
-12. A propeller governor failure can be the cause of what two situations?
-Is it advisable to unlatch the cabin doors with smoke or fumes in 13. the cabin?
-14. What is the procedure for an emergency descent?
-In what situation would you use an emergency descent?
-15. What is the procedure if you have an engine failure in flight?
-16. Is flight into known icing conditions prohibited?
-What is the procedure for an inadvertent icing encounter?

-you gain additional glide distance?
+- 9. Would you lose any equipment if you lost ALT 2?
+(Electrical Distribution Diagram in Section 3) If yes, what? - 10.
+What is your aircraft glide ratio? - 11.
+What is your best glide distance if you were at 6,000' AGL? - 12.
+A propeller governor failure can be the cause of what two situations? - 13.
+Is it advisable to unlatch the cabin doors with smoke or fumes in the cabin? - 14.
+What is the procedure for an emergency descent?
+In what situation would you use an emergency descent? - 15.
+What is the procedure if you have an engine failure in flight? - 16.
+Is flight into known icing conditions prohibited?
+What is the procedure for an inadvertent icing encounter? - 17.
+In an engine failure situation with the prop windmilling, how can you gain additional glide distance? - 18.
+What is the only approved and demonstrated method for spin recovery?